Flight Centre Business Travel

 Ireland General Agreement for

 - Flight Centre Travel Group (Ireland) Limited trading as Flight Centre Business Travel, registered in Ireland under number 540605 with its registered address at FCM House, 30 Fenian Street, Dublin 2, Ireland ("us", "we", "our"); and

-- The company or other entity named in the account application form attached to these terms and conditions or in any quote or invoice provided by us referencing these terms and conditions (“you”, “your”).
+- The company or other entity named in the account application form attached to these terms and conditions or in any quote or invoice provided by us (“you”, “your”).

 This Agreement commences on the date we accept your account application form or the date you place a booking through us (whichever occurs sooner) and shall continue for the duration of time we provide travel management services to you.

 This Agreement is non-exclusive and there is no minimum financial commitment.